 In my book, Introduction to Christian Liturgy (Fortress Press, 2012), pp. 130-31, I wrote the following about Palm Sunday.

-“Modern Western worshipers encounter a long and complicated liturgy on Palm Sunday, the Sunday of the Passion.
+“Modern Western worshipers encounter a long and complicated liturgy on Palm Sunday/Sunday of the Passion.
 It includes a festive procession with palms and then suddenly (and some think rather jarringly) turns somber and focuses on the passion of our Lord.
 This change in the character of the service can seem jarring to the contemporary worshiper, but the juxtaposition of palms and passion brings out that fact that Jesus rode on in majesty to die in abject humility.”

 These passion readings on these days were options in the Service Book and Hymnal of the Lutheran Church in America (1958).
 The Palm Sunday propers gave Matthew 21:1-9 (palms) or Matthew 26:1:1-27:66 (the passion) as options.
 But a Palm Sunday procession with the processional gospel and blessing of palms was included in Holy Week and Easter: Liturgical Orders Supplementing the Service Book and Hymnal, authorized by the LCA Commission on Worship in 1962.
+The option of the Matthean Passion would then have been read as the Gospel for the Day.
 So this order was not new in Lutheran Book of Worship Ministers Edition (1978).
-(In the old Lutheran lectionary Matthew 21:1-9 was also the Gospel for the first Sunday in Advent.)
+(In the old Lutheran lectionaries Matthew 21:1-9 was also the Gospel for the first Sunday in Advent and several Advent hymns make reference to Jesus’ coming with Hosannas.)

 The Palm Sunday Liturgy begins with the commemoration of the entrance of the Messiah into Jerusalem to accomplish his paschal triumph, for which the Processional Gospel is read followed by the blessing of palm leaves (or other branches; for example, olive branches).
 The blessing ceremony, preferably held outside the church building, is followed by a procession or solemn entrance into the church, with the participants holding the blessed branches in their hands during the singing of the hymn of Theodulph of Orleans, “All Glory, Laud, and Honor” (ca. 810).

 Palm Sunday blessing of palms has become a local ecumenical opportunity.
 Here Catholics, Episcopalians, and Methodists share in the blessing in front of Trinity Episcopal Church in Clanton, Alabama.